Skip to main content

 Although we treat them like they’re two different types of plants, fruits and vegetables have a much more interesting relationship to each other than you might assume.
 To start, fruits are a specific part of a plant.
 Not every plant grows fruit, but every plant that does grows them in largely the same way.
 Flowers bloom and are then pollinated.
 The ovaries of the flower then grow one or more seeds, which the fruit forms around.

 Vegetables aren’t tied to one specific part of the plant but can instead be any part.
 The roots, leaves, stems, fruit, and even flower buds of a plant can be a vegetable.

-Whether or not a food is a vegetable is based on how we eat it.
+Whether a food is a vegetable is based on how we eat it.
 If it’s eaten in a savory meal or served alongside a protein, then it’s a vegetable.

-This also means that whether or not a food is technically a vegetable can vary between regions and cultures.
+This also means that whether a food is technically a vegetable can vary between regions and cultures.
 For example, in some parts of the southern US, it’s not at all unusual to find pork cooked with apple slices.
-In this case, apples would act more like a vegetable, although they might not be called that.
+In this case, apples would technically be a vegetable, although they might not be called that.

 Three cucumbers growing on a vine